section-engineering-education/engineering-education/content/articles/uncovering-wifi-passwords-from-windows/index.md

-Wi-Fi is widely used to connect to multiple networks at various times and locations.
-Be it a coffee shop, a free Wi-Fi hotspot, an office wireless network, or a home network, Wi-Fi is used everywhere.
-Over time, it becomes difficult to remember passwords for all Wi-Fi networks you connected to and saved in the past.
-Instead of trying to retrieve passwords from sysadmins, experts, or using other methods, if you forget your Wi-Fi password, Windows offers more options to view stored Wi-Fi key contents.
+In this generation, Wi-Fi has become an important thing to many of us.
+Whenever you go to different places, whether in town, houses, or shops, you will find people using WiFi on their devices.
+It could be on a smartphone, a desktop computer, a tablet, or even a personal computer.
+These devices may be connected to different Wi-Fi networks, which may require a key code or password to connect to them.
+As time goes by, one may forget the WiFi password of a specific Wi-Fi network he or she is interested in.
+Well, don’t worry, the Windows operating system has got you covered.
+Windows has the ability to save/store all Wi-Fi network passwords that have previously been connected to your device.

 In windows, Wi-Fi passwords from saved Wi-Fi networks are hidden from the user.
 Unlike other operating systems like Android, Windows has terminals that can be used to acquire the Wi-Fi passwords from the saved Wi-Fi networks in the device.
-Windows has the ability to remember settings for many saved Wi-Fi networks, including network security keys.
+You will be required to write some simple commands on the terminals in your Windows OS device, in this article, I'll take you through how you will be able to unсоver Wi-Fi раsswоrds from the saved Wi-Fi networks in your device, and I'll also give you the commands to use them.

 With the use of PowerShell and cmd (also known as command prompt), we can be able to find the hidden Wi-Fi passwords by using simple cmd and PowerShell commands.
 This will enable users to view the passwords to connect other devices to the same Wi-Fi networks.